 Implementing a GIS tool could cost between a few thousand and a few hundred thousand euros, depending on the performance of the tool, the number of users, the amount of existing data to make compatible with GIS, etc. The 30k€ figure is therefore merely a preliminary, ballpark estimate.

-Cited from PO FEDER Nord-Pas-de-Calais 2014-2020
+Cited from ERDF-ESF OPERATIONAL PROGRAMME Nord-Pas-de-Calais 2014-2020

 A person month is the unit that indicates the number of months it takes a single person to carry out a task.
 The full time equivalent measures the capacity to work.
 A task with n ETP needs “n” people working on it full time for the duration of the task.